pomsky-lang/website/content/docs/language-tour/basics.md

 First, let's get familiar with the basic building blocks of the language.

-pomsky expressions describe the syntactical structure of a text.
+Pomsky expressions describe the syntactical structure of a text.
 There are several kinds of expressions, which will be explained now.

 In pomsky, whitespace is insignificant, except between quotes.
 This means that we can add spaces